Why Do Mozzarella Sticks Explode? (Explained!)

 The cheese will heat up too quickly.

-In fact, once you see a crack start to appear in your mozzarella sticks, they should be removed from the heat source immediately.
+Once you see a crack start to appear in your mozzarella sticks, they should be removed from the heat source immediately.

 And above all, always cook them from frozen, otherwise, the center will cook too quickly and explode, before the breadcrumbs get their nice crispiness.